foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.1.27 =
+* This new version includes a fix for autobuffering, which was not working properly.
+It will be disabled after you upgrade this plugin.
+Please test it carefully before enabling it back on, mainly check your hosting bandwidth.

 = 2.1.16 =
 * Feature - Added support for audio!
 Just put your MP3, OGG, or WAV into your shortcode.